-Under current provisions of the tax legislation, the supply of buildable land and new buildings is subject to the reverse charge mechanism that implies for the VAT not to be paid between parties, but accounted for by the buyer both as input and output VAT.
+Under current provisions of the tax legislation, the supply of buildable land and new buildings is subject to the reverse charge mechanism that implies for the VAT not to be paid between parties, but accounted for by the purchaser both as input and output VAT.
+The standard rate of VAT is currently 19%.
 VAT is not applicable for the transfer of a going concern.